 Which did we prefer?
 Was it the chocolately Sacher Torte similar to ones we previously ate in Vienna?
 Or was it the Savoy with marzipan, jam, chocolate cream and chocolate sponge?
 Or did we prefer the Vetrnik, a choux pastry with caramel cream, regular cream and caramel icing?

-Just like we couldn’t pick a favorite child, we couldn’t pick a favorite dessert.
+Just like we couldn’t pick a favorite niece or nephew, we couldn’t pick a favorite dessert.
 They were all that good.

 Cukrarna Mysak is located at Vodičkova 710/31, 110 00 Nové Město, Czechia.

 Watch our YouTube video for the full story.